judymath/video-language-learning-assistant/readme.md

 ### `content.js`

 Runs on YouTube pages to manage subtitle display.
-It listens for messages from the background script and popup, loads stored subtitles, and updates the UI.
+It listens for messages from the background script and popup, loads stored subtitles, operate single sentence loop, playback speed adjustment, reverse to previous sentence, save new words to notebook, vocabulary-based sentence generation, and full sentence translation.

 ### `popup.html`